mijp1/castep-docs/docs/tutorials/Optics/Optics.md

 Plotting it together with `Si_loss_fn.dat` on xmgrace gives us the graph

 ![Loss graph](loss.png){width="40%"}

+## Changing Parameters

+Now that we know what Optados optics does and how it works, let's try changing some parameters in the [Optados input file](Optics.md#odi) `Si.odi`, and re-running Optados, to see what effects it has.

+### JDOS Parameters

+First let's have a look at the effect of changing the line `JDOS_MAX_ENERGY : 30`.
+We'll set it to 10 and 100 and plot `Si_epsilon.agr` using xmgrace.
+Doing it for 10 gives the graph:

 * Change parameters `JDOS_SPACING` and `JDOS_MAX` and check the effect on the optical properties.
 Note: all of the other optical properties are derived from the dielectric function.